tarantool/tarantool/changelogs/unreleased/gh-5183-fix-index-field-missing.md

 ## bugfix/sql

-* Creating index on newly added fields no longer leads to a wrong select (gh-5183).
+* Creating indexes on newly added fields no longer leads to assertions in `SELECT` queries (gh-5183).